narengan/cis/dns.md

 ### LOC Type record

 To add this record type, there must be a valid value in the **Name** field.
 There is also a **Configure LOC options** button, which will open a dialog to update more specific information.
-A **Time-To-Live (TTL)** can also be specified from the dropdown, with the default value for this being 'Automatic'.
+A **TTL** can also be specified from the dropdown, with the default value for this being 'Automatic'.

 ![Create LOC Type record](images/dns/create-loc-type-record-1.png)